Ethiopian forces capture town, move toward Tigrayan capital, senior armed forces officer says | Business

 Thousands of people are already believed to have been killed following air strikes and ground fighting.
 The United Nations estimates 1.1 million Ethiopians will need aid as a result of the conflict.
 The bloodshed has sent shockwaves through the Horn of Africa.
 More than 43,000 refugees have fled to Sudan.
 TPLF rockets have hit the capital of neighbouring Eritrea.

 Reuters was unable to reach the TPLF for comment on Friday morning, but two diplomats said fighting raged in several areas outside Mekelle.
 A resident said the city itself was quiet on Thursday night.
 The United Nations says 200 aid workers are in the city.
-PAMPHLETS
+U.N.
+Secretary-General Antonio Guterres stresses the need to ensure the protection of civilians, human rights and aid access and "appreciates the statement by Prime Minister Abiy today reaffirming the Federal Government's utmost commitment to these obligations," U.N. spokesman Farhan Haq said on Friday.

+PAMPHLETS Finance Minister Ahmed Shide said on Thursday the government was trying to make people in the city aware of the military operation.

 ALSO READ